sherlock-audit/2024-08-sentiment-v2-judging/README.md

 - So I recommend we allow the liquidation of debt from fixedRatePool but not linearRatePool.
 This makes sense as fixedRatePool was the pool who opted for a riskier LTV.
 - This solution is consistent with the idea of isolated pool risk settings and a trustless model between the owners of base pools

-# Issue M-30: Base pools can get bricked if depositors pull out
+# Issue M-17: Base pools can get bricked if depositors pull out

 Source: https://github.com/sherlock-audit/2024-08-sentiment-v2-judging/issues/400

 ## Found by
-000000, A2-security, ThePharmacist
+000000, A2-security, HHK, ThePharmacist
 ### Summary

 In case depositors pull their funds out of the pool, due to rounding, there can be `TotalDepositAssets > 0` while `TotalDepositShares == 0`.
 This would completely brick the `deposit` function of the pool and the pool would not be functional anymore.
 This can lead to attackers being able to disable a pool since the start of it's initialization.